linuxkit/linuxkit/docs/kernels.md

 If you want to add a new kernel version within an existing series, e.g. `5.15.27` already exists and you want to add (or replace it with) `5.15.148`, apply the following process.

+1. Determine the series, i.e. the kernel major.minor version, followed by `x`.
+E.g. for `5.15.148`, the series is `5.15.x`.
-1. Modify the list of kernels inside the `Makefile` to include the new version, and, optionally, remove the old one, or move it to deprecated.
+1. Modify the `KERNEL_VERSION` in the `build-args` file in the series directory to the new version.
+E.g. `5.15.x/build-args`.
 1. Create a new `linuxkit/kconfig` container image: `make kconfig`.
 This is not pushed out.
 1. Run a container based on `linuxkit/kconfig`.
 ```sh